Adelaide Hills Council maintains 16 historic cemeteries within the Council area, with some featured below.

 Click here for more historical information about this cemetery.

 Stirling Cemetery is located at Strathalbyn Road, Bridgewater.
 It is situated on 7.54 hectares of land and was established in 1896.
-The cemetery is comprised of four sections known as the General Section, the Interment Section (including The David Wibley Memorial Garden and the District of Stirling Probus Club Garden), the Paupers Section, and the Catholic Section.
+The cemetery is comprised of four sections known as the General Section, the Interment Section (including The David Whibley Memorial Garden and the District of Stirling Probus Club Garden), the Paupers Section, and the Catholic Section.

 The Summertown cemetery is landscaped with peace roses, agapanthus, camellias and photinias.
 Established in 1884, the cemetary covers 1.1 hectares and includes grave sites, crypts and an undercover columbarium wall structure.